Smoked Chuck Roast (With Secret Ingredient)

 How To Smoke Chuck Roast

 This smoked chuck roast recipe works great on a pellet/electric smoker or manual smoker using charcoal or wood.
-We provide instructions for both methods.
+Instructions are provided for both methods.
 Just make sure you have the supplies called out below.

 Charcoal – Pre-heat the coals until just washed over.
 Dump them in the center of your grill and open the vents to 25%.
 Create smoke by placing wood chunks directly on the pre-heated coals.